Kinsler, Red Sox beat Braves 8-2 in matchup of leaders

 Boston scored three runs in the fifth off Braves rookie Touki Toussaint, making only his second start in the majors.

-The NL East-leading Braves scored only one run after loading the bases in the first, fourth and seventh innings.
-Kurt Suzuki’s bases-loaded sacrifice fly added a run in the seventh.

-Toussaint (1-1) held Boston without a hit and struck out six strikeouts through four innings.
-Consecutive doubles by Eduardo Nunez, Kinsler and Christian Vazquez off the rookie in the fifth gave the Red Sox a 2-0 lead.
+Consecutive doubles by Eduardo Nunez, Kinsler and Christian Vazquez off Toussaint (1-1) in the fifth gave the Red Sox a 2-0 lead.
 Mookie Betts added an RBI single with two outs to finish Toussaint.

+Boston right-hander Nate Eovaldi started only two days after his last start against the White Sox was shortened by rain to two innings.

+“It was definitely different,” Eovaldi said.
+“I needed to step up and try to go as deep as I could in the ballgame.
+Unfortunately it was only into the fourth inning.”

-Boston right-hander Nate Eovaldi issued three walks in the first.
-His previous season high for a game was two.
-The Braves left the bases loaded when Suzuki grounded out.
+Eovaldi issued four walks, including three in the first, but did not allow a run in 3 1/3 innings.
+His previous season high for walks in a game was two.

 Brandon Workman (3-0) recorded two outs after replacing Eovaldi in the fourth.
-Eovaldi issued four walks but did not allow a run in 3 1/3 innings.

 Ozzie Albies led off the sixth with his 22nd homer against Joe Kelly.